 Sometimes, these people don't even know they're compulsive liars and this makes it even more important that you start with indirect hints.
 If you directly confront that person, he/she may not take it well and the surprise might be difficult to cope up with.

 You can go talk it out on your own and see if anything can be done by keeping this under wraps.
 If the situation still worsens, you might have to take the person for a direct visit.
 The faster you treat it, the better it is for everyone.

-These tips must have told you how important it is to help people with compulsive lying disorder before it becomes second nature to them, and they start living in a completely virtual world.
-Also, it's important that we keep at it, as compulsive lying is a habit, that may not vanish in a single day.
+It is of utmost importance to help people with compulsive lying disorder before it becomes second nature to them, and they start living in a completely virtual world.
+Also, as compulsive lying is a habit, it may not vanish in a single day.